Meena Kumari: Marriage to Kamal Amrohi (1952)

-Separation from husband and addiction to alcohol (1964)
+Separation from Amrohi (1964)

-After their marriage, Amrohi allowed Kumari to continue her acting career on certain conditions.
+While the marriage initially began as a professional and romantic partnership, biographers and contemporaries later described it as a period of significant emotional and physical "torment."
+After their marriage, Amrohi allowed Kumari to continue her acting career on certain conditions but he established a "suffocating" environment for Kumari, imposing strict rules on her professional conduct.
+These included mandates that she be home by 6:00 PM and that no men be allowed in her makeup room.
 She agreed, but with passing time she kept breaking them.
 Abrar Alvi, director of Sahib Bibi Aur Ghulam, recounts how Amrohi would have his spy and right-hand man Baqar Ali present even in the makeup room while his wife's makeup was being done.

-According to Vinod Mehta, writer of her biography, Kumari was subjected to physical abuse in her marriage.
+According to Vinod Mehta, writer of her biography, Kumari was subjected to physical abuse in her marriage and reports of physical altercations were frequent.
 He points out that although Amrohi repeatedly denied any such allegations, he learned from six different sources that she suffered.
 Events shared by actress Nargis pointed to the same.
-Such rumours found their base on the mahurat of Pinjre Ke Panchhi where Amrohi's assistant, Baqar Ali had a violent argument with Kumari.
+Such rumours found their base on the mahurat of Pinjre Ke Panchhi where Amrohi's assistant, Baqar Ali had a violent argument with Kumari. it was alleged that Ali slapped Kumari during the production of the same movie after a disagreement.
 She immediately called for Amrohi who instead insisted that she return home.
 An enraged Kumari went to her sister, Madhu's home and never returned to Amrohi's.

+Impact on health and alcohol dependency

 Kumari had chronic insomnia.
 Upon her physician's advice, she started taking a small peg of brandy as a sleeping pill alternative.
-This prescribed peg of brandy turned into heavy drinking after her separation from her husband in 1964.
-After that, Kumari's name was associated with Gulzar, Dharmendra and Sawan Kumar Tak.
+The domestic tension led Kumari to seek refuge in heavy drinking.
+While doctors initially prescribed a small amount of brandy to help her sleep, she eventually developed a chronic dependency on alcohol to cope with her marital distress.
+After that, Kumari's name was associated with Gulzar, Dharmendra and Sawan Kumar Tak.Industry peers, including actress Nargis, noted that they often saw Kumari with physical bruises and swollen eyes, suggesting systematic abuse by Amrohi's inner circle.